oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 ## Create an OpenID Connect Application

 OpenID Connect (or, OIDC) is an authentication protocol built on top of OAuth 2.0, which is an authorization protocol.
-Very briefly, OIDC allows you to know *who* a client is and OAuth 2.0 allows you to determine *what* they're allowed to do.
+Very briefly, OIDC allows you to know *who* a client is, and OAuth 2.0 allows you to determine *what* they're allowed to do.
 Together they specify a complete authentication and authorization system.
 You're going to use Okta's implementation of these protocols as your OAuth 2.0 / OIDC provider.

 To do this, you need to create an OIDC application in your Okta account.
 This configures and activates the OIDC application that your frontend application and backend resources server will interact with when verifying authentication and authorization.